Judge Market LogoJudgeMarketUS

 Model Risk

 Your thesis might simply be wrong.
-Maybe you think Charles Darwin is undervalued, but the market disagrees and the price keeps falling.
+Maybe you think Charles Darwin is underpriced, but the market disagrees and the price keeps falling.
 The best defense is position sizing — never put so much into one trade that being wrong would devastate your portfolio.

 Behavioral Risk

 Markets are emotional.
-It is easy to panic sell during a dip or FOMO buy during a rally.
+It is easy to panic-sell during a dip or FOMO-buy during a rally.
 The most common mistake new traders make is overtrading — placing too many orders based on noise rather than signal.
 Set a thesis, size your position, and give the trade time to play out.

 Correlation Risk